Promise-dataanalyst/LITA_Class_Documentation/README.md

-# LITA_Class_Documentation
+# LITA_CLASS_DOCUMENTATION
 ---
-This is where I want to document my first Data Analysis project with the Incubator Hub
+I created this to document my first project on Data Analysis  with the Incubator Hub

 ### Data Analysis first project
+##COURSE: DATA ANALYSIS

+##DATA ANALYSIS OVERVIEW

+#Project Title: Portfolio

+#Project

 ###Tools used in this class are